iterate-ch/docs/protocols/s3/filebase.md

 # Connecting

-{download}`Download<https://github.com/iterate-ch/cyberduck/raw/master/profiles/Filebase.cyberduckprofile>` the *Filebase Connection Profile* for preconfigured settings.
+{download}`Download<https://github.com/iterate-ch/cyberduck/raw/master/profiles/Filebase.cyberduckprofile>` the *Filebase Connection Profile* or install it through the *Profiles* tab of the preferences for preconfigured settings.

 # References